Guiding families through a broken healthcare system

 We learned all about the complex system that parents face— misinformation, red-tape, and a general lack of agreement among professionals.
 We then developed and tested a set of concepts with new and expectant parents to see which ideas would be most effective.

 Powered by insights and guided by five design principles, initial concepts addressed every major opportunity along the family journey.
 Additional research and audience testing helped prioritize the solution set based on viability, feasibility and desirability.

 A strategy for guiding parents

-The strategy focused on raising awareness of the importance of following-up on the screening, developing good information around the topic, and providing logistical support to help parents follow-up.
+Extended research and concept development led FiveStone to produce a three-part strategy.
+The solution focused on raising awareness of the importance of screening follow-ups, developing good accessible information around the topic, and providing logistical support to help parents respond.

 The strategy helped counter the broken system and inform a national awareness campaign, ultimately leading babies to receive a timely diagnosis.